aws/aws-cli/awscli/examples/ssm/describe-instance-information.rst

-**To describe instance information**
+**To describe managed instance information**

-This example shows details of each of your instances.
+This example shows details of each of your managed instances.

 Command::